mayadata-io/cstorpoolauto/docs/design.md

         # - defaults to 2 if mirror or stripe
         # - default to 3 if raidz
         minCount:

-        # Maximum number of disks to be used per cstor pool instance
-        #
-        # Default: How to calculate?
-        # Note: Can be same as minimum count of disks
-        maxCount:

         # capacity of each disk that participates in cstor pool instance
         #